eheperson/django-docker/readme.md

     docker-compose -f docker-compose.prod.yml up -d --build

-Verify that the hello_django_prod database was created along with the default Django tables.
+Verify that the webapp_prod database was created along with the default Django tables.
 Test out the admin page at http://localhost:8000/admin.
 <!--  -->
 !!
 The static files are not being loaded anymore.